dpasca/portfolio/index.md

 I've been developing software and video games since the 90s, always with a focus in low-level programming, **3D graphics** and **game engine development**.
 Since 2018 I've been working mostly on algorithmic trading with **machine-learning** (neural networks, genetic algorithms), and created [ENZO-TS](https://www.enzobot.com), a complete trading system for cryptocurrencies.

-I have a [YouTube channel](https://www.youtube.com/c/DavidePasca), mostly about algo-trading and programming.
+I have a [YouTube channel](https://www.youtube.com/c/DavidePasca), where I occasionally post videos about algo-trading and programming.

 I can be reached at **dpasca@gmail.com**